murex/mikado-testbuilders-kata/README.md

 # Mikado Method and Test Data Builders Kata

-_A kata or a workshop to teach how to combine Test Data Builders and the Mikado Method to add tests on a bug in a legacy codebase without freezing features_
+_A Code Retreat workshop to teach how to combine Test Data Builders and the Mikado Method to add tests on a bug in a legacy codebase without freezing features_

 Developers working on legacy code are always told to write tests before fixing